Metal Roofing San Antonio TX

 Copper roofs can last for well over 200 years in ideal environments, meaning they will be around far longer than any of us will.

-Copper is also among the quietest types of metal roofing, as it’s an extremely soft metal.
+Copper is also among the quietest types of roofing, as it’s an extremely soft metal.
 It’s also recyclable, making it an ideal choice for Green building options.

 One caveat – as copper is very soft in nature, you probably wouldn’t want to use it in areas that get frequent hail storms, as it could easily be dented and damaged.